Recovery from Schizoaffective Disorder: Finding the Best Treatment

 Long-Term Care May Be Best

-As with other mental health disorders, early treatment of schizoaffective disorder results in the best outcomes.
+As with other mental health disorders, early treatment results in the best chance at of schizoaffective disorder recovery.
 For some, this means that treatment can be successfully implemented on an outpatient basis either right away or following short-stay hospitalization.
 Unfortunately, many people struggle to find effective treatment even if they seek help in the early stages of the illness, particularly if they are also dealing with other co-occurring disorders, such as substance use disorders.

 Without comprehensive care, relapse is common and many find themselves cycling in and out of hospitals as their illness progresses.
 Others may find relief from symptoms but continue to struggle with low function, sometimes leaving them unable to live independently.
 In these cases, more intensive treatment is necessary in order to restore health.